talavis/linus-oestberg-dev/content/posts/snacka-kubernetes-scs.md

 Sign commits using `git commit -S`, or sign commits automatically by setting `git config --global commit.gpgsign true`.

-If you use Github, you can associate the SSH public key with your account to get a "Verified" marker on your signed commits.
-Any incorrectly signed (or optionally also unsigned) commits have an "unverified" marker.
+If you use Github, you can [associate the SSH public key with your account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) to get a "Verified" marker on your signed commits.
+Any incorrectly signed (or optionally also unsigned) commits will have an "unverified" marker.